alpiepho/simple-score-volleyball-pwa/README.md

 with an additional button to send text messages of the ongoing match results to a preconfigured list of phone numbers.

-The PWA version will be written with React/Gatsby on the front end, hosted on Netlify, and use a Netlify Function (basically an AWS Lamda function) to interface with Twillio to send texts.
+The PWA version was written with React/Gatsby on the front end, hosted on Netlify, and use a Netlify Function (basically an AWS Lamda function) to interface with Twillio to send texts.

-Eventually, this will be ported to an Expo application so it can run natively on IOS and Android.
+Eventually, this might be ported to an Expo application so it can run natively on IOS and Android.

 :warning: This is currently in Alpha, so only a limited number of people can actually